Phoenix Cluster: Characteristics

+The cluster has the highest X-ray luminosity compared to other clusters.

 Components

 Central galaxy

-The central elliptical cD galaxy of this cluster, Phoenix A, hosts an active galactic nucleus that has been described as sharing both the properties of being a quasar and a type 2 Seyfert galaxy, which is powered by a central supermassive black hole.
-The galaxy has yet an uncertain morphology.
+The central elliptical cD galaxy of this cluster, Phoenix A (RBS 2043, 2MASX J23444387-4243124), hosts an active galactic nucleus that has been described as sharing both the properties of being a quasar and a type 2 Seyfert galaxy, which is powered by a central supermassive black hole.
+The galaxy has an uncertain morphology.
+Based on the "total" aperture at the K-band, Phoenix A has an angular diameter of 16.20 arcseconds, corresponding to a large isophotal diameter of 206.1 kpc, making it one of the largest known galaxies discovered from Earth.